augustoliks/lab-opensearch/README.md

 # lab-opensearch

-Lab created to tests configuration Filebeat, Logstash and OpenSearch and OpenSearch stack.
+Lab created to test configuration Filebeat, Logstash, and OpenSearch and OpenSearch stack.

-The tools configuration not has SSL or authentication plugins enabled.
-This lab was created to tests purposes only, dont apply it in your production infrastrature.
+The tool's configuration does not have SSL or authentication plugins enabled.
+This lab was created to test purposes only, don't apply it in your production infrastructure.

 ## How To Run

 The lab was created to run over `docker`.
-To set up containers configuration was used `docker-compose`.
+To set up container configuration use `docker-compose`.

 ```bash
 $ docker-compose up --build -d